Young Frankenstein

 Act One

-In New York, Frederick Frankenstein is ashamed to be a Frankenstein, insisting his name be pronounced 'Fronkensteen' and that he is not a madman but, rather, a scientist.
+In New York, Frederick Frankenstein is ashamed to be a Frankenstein, insisting that his name be pronounced "Fronkensteen" and that he is not a madman but, rather, a scientist.
 He then lectures his students about the greatest mind of science ("The Brain").
 After learning that he has inherited his grandfather's castle in Transylvania, he is forced to resolve the issue of the property.
-As Elizabeth Benning, Frederick's fiancée, sees him off, it is clear that their relationship is far from physical as Elizabeth enumerates all the lustful situations that she is abstaining from ("Please Don't Touch Me").
+As Elizabeth Benning, Frederick's fiancée, sees him off, it is clear that their relationship is far from physical as Elizabeth enumerates all the lustful situations from which she is abstaining ("Please Don't Touch Me").

-Arriving at Transylvania Heights, Frederick meets the hunchback Igor, who is the grandson of Victor's henchman.
-Igor tries to convince him to continue in his grandfather's footsteps ("Together Again For The First Time").
-He reveals he has already hired the services of Inga, a yodeling lab assistant with a degree in Laboratory Science from the local community college.
+Arriving at Transylvania Heights, Frederick meets the hunchback, Igor, who is the grandson of Victor's henchman.
+Igor tries to convince him to continue in his grandfather's footsteps ("Together Again for the First Time").
+He reveals that he has already hired the services of Inga, a yodeling lab assistant with a degree in Laboratory Science from the local community college.

 The three join together and hop on a wagon.
-During the ride to the Castle Frankenstein, the doctor becomes more familiar with Inga ("Roll In The Hay").
+During the ride to the Castle Frankenstein, the doctor becomes more familiar with Inga ("Roll in the Hay").
 When they reach the castle, they meet the very mysterious Frau Blucher.
-Once inside the castle's main room, Frederick falls asleep reading Rebecca of Sunnybrook Farm and dreams that his grandfather and ancestors tell him to build a monster ("Join The Family Business").
-He is awakened by Inga, and, after some unique exploring, they find the secret entrance to his grandfather's laboratory by following the sounds of eerie violin music.
+Once inside the castle's main room, Frederick falls asleep while reading Rebecca of Sunnybrook Farm and dreams that his grandfather and ancestors tell him to build a monster ("Join the Family Business").
+He is awakened by Inga and, after some unique exploring, they find the secret entrance to his grandfather's laboratory by following the sounds of eerie violin music.

-They discover the mysterious violin player to be Frau Blucher, who tells of her past of festival games with the late Victor for whom she was more than just a housekeeper ("He Vas My Boyfriend").
+They discover that the mysterious violin player is Frau Blucher, who tells of her past of festival games with the late Victor, for whom she was more than just a housekeeper ("He Vas My Boyfriend").
 After reviewing his grandfather's notes, Frederick decides to carry on the experiments in the reanimation of the dead.
-They dig up a huge corpse with 'an enormous schwanstuker.'
+They dig up a huge corpse with "an enormous schwanstuker."
 The villagers, meanwhile, gather at the local town hall for a meeting and are instructed to be on the lookout for grave robbers ("The Law").

 Act Two

 The Monster is then presented at the Loews Transylvania Theatre, now dressed as a dapperly gentleman.
 He is walking on command and even dancing with some grace to Irving Berlin's "Puttin' on the Ritz."
 While taking his bow, the Monster becomes terrified when a couple of stage lights explode.
-In the chaos, Elizabeth is kidnapped by the creature and is taken to a cave and raped.
+In the chaos, Elizabeth is kidnapped by the creature, taken to a cave.

-However, through her torment, she sees a different side of the Monster ("Ah!
+However, she sees a different side of the Monster ("Ah!
 Sweet Mystery of Life").
 Quickly forgiving him, she connects with the creature and discovers what she has been yearning in life ("Deep Love").
-Luring the Monster back to the castle by the music of a French horn, Frederick attempts an intelligence transfer, but the Monster does not wake and to make things worse, Inspector Kemp and the angry villagers -- believing that Elizabeth has been killed by the Monster -- break into the castle and bring Frederick to the gallows.
+Luring the Monster back to the castle by the music of a French horn, Frederick attempts an intelligence transfer, but the Monster does not wake... and to make things worse, Inspector Kemp and the angry villagers – believing that Elizabeth has been killed by the Monster – break into the castle and bring Frederick to the gallows.
 The doctor is hanged after finally accepting his family name ("Frederick's Soliloquy").

-The Monster returns, not only able to speak articulately but also using his newly transferred medical skills to discover that Frederick is not dead, but merely unconscious and is able to bring him back to life.
-Just as the crowd is about to re-hang Frederick and the Monster, Elizabeth arrives.
-After a hopeful plot twist, the Monster proposes to Elizabeth ("Deep Love [Reprise]").
-Then, the blind Hermit's voice is heard singing; Frau Blucher announces she has a 'blind date' with him.
-Igor proceeds to proclaim a false miracle, saying that his hump is gone but then quickly realizes it has just moved.
-Inspector Kemp and the villagers all elect the Monster as Mayor of the Town and he gladly accepts.
+The Monster returns, not only able to speak articulately but also using his newly transferred medical skills to discover that Frederick is not dead, but merely unconscious, and that he is able to bring him back to life.
+Just as the crowd is about to rehang Frederick and the Monster, Elizabeth arrives.
+After a hopeful plot twist, the Monster proposes to Elizabeth ("Deep Love – Reprise").
+Then, the blind Hermit's voice is heard singing; Frau Blucher announces she has a "blind date" with him.
+Igor proceeds to proclaim a false miracle, saying that his hump is gone... but then quickly realizes that it has just moved.
+Inspector Kemp and the villagers all elect the Monster as Mayor of the Town, which he gladly accepts.

-Suddenly, Count Dracula appears, wishing to purchase the castle on the hill, but Frederick tells him the castle is not for sale and he will be living in it and continuing the family business from now on.
+Suddenly, Count Dracula appears, wishing to purchase the castle on the hill, but Frederick tells him that the castle is not for sale, that he will be living in it and continuing the family business from now on.
 He then proposes marriage to Inga, which she gladly accepts.
 All in all, our characters are happily together and the town celebrates.
 It is a happy ending that is sure to bring laughter and love for all ("Finale Ultimo").

 Casting